Julius Goldman

 Julius "Goldie" Goldman (September 22, 1910 – February 19, 2001) was an American-Canadian football and basketball player, coach, and referee, college athletics administrator, engineer, and educator.
 He played several sports at the Detroit Institute of Technology (Detroit Tech), before serving as the school's head basketball coach, head football coach, and athletic director.
 Goldman was also an assistant coach for the Canadian basketball team at the 1936 Summer Olympics and Canada's representative on the 1936 Olympic Basketball Rules Committee.
 His suggestion to a eliminate the jump ball after every field goal was adopted, and contributed to the modernization of the game.
 Goldman worked as a munitions engineer during World War II and then as an engineering executive after the war.
 He taught math at Detroit Tech and later at Oakland Community College in Oakland County, Michigan.
 Goldman was also a longtime basketball and football official for the Detroit Catholic Schools Association.

 Early life and college career

 Goldman was born in 1910 in Mayesville, South Carolina to Lithuanian immigrants Isaac and Rebecca Goldman.
-The family moved to Canada when Goldman was two.
+The family moved to Edmonton, Alberta, Canada when Goldman was two, and then relocated shortly thereafter to Windsor, Ontario.

-Goldman was attended Windsor-Walkerville Tech—later known as W. D. Lowe High School—in Windsor, Ontario, where he starred in four sports: basketball, baseball, ice hockey, and track.
+Goldman attended Windsor-Walkerville Tech—later known as W. D. Lowe High School—in Windsor, where he starred in four sports: basketball, baseball, ice hockey, and track.
 After high school, he returned to the United States to attend the Detroit Institute of Technology.
 There he lettered in football, basketball, baseball, and track before graduating in 1932 with a Bachelor of Science degree.
-In 1932, Goldman national scoring leader in college basketball.
+In 1932, Goldman led college basketball in scoring.